The Best Christmas Destinations In And Out Of The Country

 Other than being a foodie destination, Christmas is basically when Bacolod shines – literally.
 A trip here during the holidays wouldn’t be complete without paying Bamboo Tonogbanu’s Christmas Village a visit which has recently reopened after closing due to the pandemic.

 The Queen City of the South has many things going on, not only will you get a bite of the best lechon in the country, a dip in the most pristine beaches in the world, but also the most festive Christmas in the country.
 The fact that it houses some of the most iconic Churches in the country means that attending the Simbang Gabi in Cebu will be as grand as you could get.

-Other than that, it wouldn’t hurt to have a side trip in some of the nearby beaches.
+Other than that, it wouldn’t hurt to have a side trip to some of the nearby beaches.
 We’re in the Philippines after all, where you can never go wrong in having a beach holiday whenever you want to, even during Christmas!

 If you’re looking for something fiesta-like in celebrating Christmas, heading north this December may give you a dose of traditional festivities.
 During December, Christmas isn’t just the only reason why this city celebrates, they also have Maytinis Festival.
 Well, it isn’t exactly a fiesta but more of a celebratory occasion that’s greatly connected to Christmas as it showcases a unique Filipino translation of some of the Bible’s greatest highlights in the history of Christianity.